Unveiling the secrets of hyperspace: Michio Kaku explores the theory of additional dimensions.

 2. Hyperspace theory -The carp world: The analogy with the animal kingdom;

-3.Hyperspace theory: Visualizing the 5th dimension – Is it possible for beings experiencing a reality limited to 4 dimensions visualising the 5th one?;
+3.Hyperspace theory: Visualizing the 5th dimension – Is it possible for beings experiencing a reality limited to 4 dimensions visualizing the 5th one?;

 4. Kaluza the pioneer – Opening up to the 5th dimension;